 the Apalachicola National Forest, located between Tallahassee and the Apalachicola River, boasts over 564,000 acres where your leashed pet will be most welcome when you hit the trails!
 Despite the fact that this area is one of the most popular of the national forests on the east coast, there are still remote, quiet and remote areas of the park.
 There are also short interpretive trails for those who are seeing a shorter walk with Fido.
 Dogs are also permitted at the numerous lakes here, again, as long as they are kept on a leash.
 There is also a 31 mile Apalachee Savannah Scenic byway, which is on the western flank of the forest.

-Gulf World Marine Park In Panama City Beach.
-If you need a great outing for the kids---be a trainer for a day and swim with the dolphins or enjoy the Splach Magic Laser Show at night and journey around the world!
+In Panama City Beach.
+If you need a great outing for the kids—be a trainer for a day and swim with the dolphins or enjoy the Splash Magic Laser Show at night and journey around the world!

 THINGS TO DO PAGE for additional options!